BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/github_user_access_request.md

   - __Is used__ for public repos/projects/applications for BC Government.
   - Membership in this organization is required to create new repositories in the organization.
   - **You do not need org membership to contribute to these repositories.**
   -  Membership requests submitted for a new member by an existing member are **approved automatically**.
-Platform Services Team's approval is required when a request is made on your own behalf
+Platform Services Team's approval is required for the requests submitted by a user for themselves.
 - __BCDevops__:
   - Is used for devops specific tooling and issue tracking related to the Openshift 4 Platform.
   - __Is not used__ for public BC Government applications/projects